RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 [If you want to see detailed instructions on how to install the WADs, click here!](wiimodlite) {: .notice--info}

-If you use Linux or macOS, please e-mail us and we will give you the things needed to install RiiConnect24.
-The patcher we provide is currently Windows-only.
-{: .notice--info}

 1. Download the required files based on your OS.
 On Windows run `RiiConnect24Patcher.bat`.
 2. Press 1 to choose "`Start`" and confirm your selection by pressing `ENTER`.